 Orange Cake with Marsala Mascarpone (torta di arancia con mascarpone al marsala)

-At Valvona & Crolla we are always asked for cakes that are gluten-free or dairy-free.
+At Valvona & Crolla, we are always asked for cakes that are gluten-free.
 This recipe, adapted from Claudia Roden and Nigella Lawson, is perfect.
 We make it with Tarocco oranges and serve it with Marsala-flavoured mascarpone to intensify the Sicilian sensation.

 |Oil, for greasing|